 Thirteen months later, father and son completed their circumnavigation of the globe.
 Along the way they learned many great lessons about the world, themselves, and each other.

-Join them as they set out from home in Puerto Rico and voyage through Florida, Chile, Bolivia, Brazil, Uruguay, Argentina, London, Denmark, Ghana, Kenya, Egypt, India, the Philippines, China, Japan, and Northeast America.
+Join them as they set out from home in Puerto Rico and voyage through Florida, Chile, Bolivia, Brazil, Uruguay, Argentina, London, Denmark, Ghana, Kenya, Egypt, India, the Philippines, China, Japan, and Northwest America.
 Photos included!

 “Adventure never gets old!”—Toni Burton